4Rs in Tompkins County

 Ways to reduce:

-- Purchase concentrates (i.e. orange juice) to cut down on product volume and packaging
+- Purchase concentrates (i.e., cleaning supplies) to cut down on product volume and packaging.

-- Borrow tools or other items from a friend or use a rental service instead of buying new ones
+- Borrow tools or other items from a friend or use a rental service instead of buying infrequently used items.

 To reuse something means to use it over again.
 This can happen when an item is used for its original purpose or for a new one.
 Reuse is a great way to extend the life of goods that we already have, minimize the need for new items, and keep materials out of the landfill.